phetsims/phet-info/checklists/sim-checklist.md

 - [ ] **Lead designer "sign off"** (Date: //)
   - [ ] Performance acceptable
   - [ ] Carefully review ?showPointerAreas
+    - [ ] All pointer areas are at least 44x44 pixels
   - [ ] No new feature requests
 - [ ] **Prototype items**
   - [ ] Auxiliary screenshots (at least 1 additional)